jekymin8232/vitalguardai-com/README.md

+**Introducing VitalGuard AI — AI That Can Save Lives When Everything Else Stops Working.**
+**To learn more about the vision and technology behind VitalGuard AI, please visit [mcorpai.com.](https://mcorpai.com/)**
 # VitalGuard Integrated Modular Code V3.0 MVP
 ### Even when all other systems stop working, offline AI can save lives.
 **Offline AI can be applied in any shutdown environment.
 Its potential use cases extend beyond communication infrastructure failures to include natural-disaster scenarios, remote and disconnected regions, and even AI-assisted solutions for challenges such as desert greening and environmental restoration.
 This architecture also underwent an initial review by the Government of Luxembourg in November 2025.**